ricardoseb/spring-ollama-chat/README.md

 ## Features

-List and briefly describe the main features of your project.
-For example:
 - Image analysis using Llava model
 - Natural language processing capabilities
 - Integration with Spring AI for seamless AI operations